Ascribed status and achieved status are two sociological terms that were coined by Ralph Linton in The Study of Man: An Introduction (1936).

 The answer is, not really.
 Not all ascribed statuses are valued.
 Because, such status is given to a person without bringing into account his choice, his abilities, his struggle, and merit.
 So, if someone is a born politician just because his father is a political figure, or born rich; society will not value him more than the person who had achieved a politician status or got rich through hard work and struggle.

 Achieved status is a social status that someone earns voluntarily through effort and hard work.
 It reflects a person’s abilities and skills.

 For example, being a lawyer, professor, doctor, officer, etc are all achieved social statuses.

 A person can achieve better social status by acquiring more knowledge, with more effort and hard work.
-Moreover, the better social or achieved status indicates better abilities and interpersonal skills, more knowledge, more wealth, more respect, more authority and influence, more popularity and fame, good lifestyle, high aspirations, better social standing, vast experiences, etc.
+Moreover, a better social or achieved status indicates better abilities and interpersonal skills, more knowledge, more wealth, more respect, more authority and influence, more popularity and fame, a good lifestyle, high aspirations, better social standing, vast experiences, etc.